veteranbv/ThinkiPlex/README.md

 A comprehensive tool for downloading and organizing Thinkific courses for Plex media server.
 ThinkiPlex combines the power of the Thinki-Downloader PHP script with Python-based organization tools to create a seamless workflow for managing your Thinkific courses in Plex.

+## Enhance Your Learning Experience

+ThinkiPlex is designed to help you get the most out of your online courses:

+- **Focus on Learning, Not Note-Taking**: With automatic transcription and AI-generated summaries, you can fully engage with the course content without worrying about taking notes.
+- **Create a Personal Knowledge Base**: Build a searchable archive of your courses with transcripts and summaries for easy reference.
+- **Review Key Concepts**: AI summaries highlight the most important concepts, making review sessions more efficient.
+- **Offline Access**: Download courses for offline viewing in your preferred media player or Plex.
+- **Organized Content**: Keep all your course materials neatly organized and easily accessible.

 ## Features

 - **Course Download**: Download Thinkific courses using the PHP-based downloader
 - **Plex Organization**: Organize course content into a Plex-friendly structure
 - **Metadata Management**: Add proper metadata to video files for better Plex integration
 - **Audio Extraction**: Extract audio from videos and add metadata to audio files
+- **Transcription**: Transcribe audio files using AssemblyAI with speaker diarization
+- **AI Summaries**: Generate comprehensive class notes from transcriptions using Claude AI
+  - Multiple prompt types for different summary styles (comprehensive, course notes, analysis)
+  - Support for latest Claude models (3.7, 3.5)
+  - Process specific sessions or entire courses
 - **Incremental Updates**: Support for checking and downloading only new course content
 - **Docker Support**: Run the PHP downloader in a Docker container for easier setup
 - **Interactive CLI**: User-friendly command-line interface with interactive prompts